Third Party Payment Processors: The Complete Small Business Guide

 - No Long-Term Contracts: Third-party processors only charge you for actually using your account, and you won’t be locked into a lengthy contract.
 You also won’t have to worry about getting hit with a merchant account early termination fee if you close your account.

-- Technology-Driven Platforms: Third-party processors tend to be run by people with technology backgrounds, while traditional merchant account providers are usually run by people with finance backgrounds who aren’t really experts in modern computer technology.
+- Technology-Driven Platforms: Third-party processors tend to be more tech-focused, while traditional merchant account providers are usually run by people with finance backgrounds who have to outsource many of their tech features.

 Cons